-1.54 Chapter 5 considers the law on client legal privilege in the specific context of federal investigations.
-Legislative provisions that abrogate, modify or preserve the privilege, and significant cases dealing with the application of the privilege, are discussed.
-This chapter contains proposals aimed at achieving greater clarity in the law on the application of privilege to federal coercive information-gathering powers.
+1.50 Chapter 5 considers the law on client legal privilege in the specific context of federal investigations.
+Legislative provisions that abrogate, modify or preserve the privilege, and significant cases dealing with the application of the privilege in federal investigations, are discussed.
+This chapter contains recommendations aimed at achieving greater clarity in the law on the application of privilege to federal coercive information-gathering powers.
 It also considers the issue of whether there needs to be greater consistency in the law on the application of privilege to those powers.
-A key proposal in this chapter is that a statute of general application be enacted to cover various aspects of the law and procedure governing client legal privilege claims in federal investigations.
+A key recommendation in this chapter is that a statute of general application be enacted to cover various aspects of the law and procedure governing client legal privilege claims in federal investigations.

-1.55 Chapter 6 focuses on whether it is desirable to modify or abrogate client legal privilege in order to achieve a more effective performance of federal investigatory functions.
+1.51 Chapter 6 focuses on whether it is desirable to modify or abrogate client legal privilege in order to achieve a more effective performance of federal investigatory functions.
 The chapter considers some of the problems that arise from the application of client legal privilege to federal investigations and outlines arguments for and against modification or abrogation of the privilege as a means of addressing these problems.
-The chapter proposes a limited set of circumstances in which abrogation of the privilege is appropriate, these being Royal Commissions and investigations where there is a greater public interest in having all material available, and where legal advice is central to the issues under consideration.
-Chapter 6 also considers the availability of otherwise privilege material to government watchdog bodies.
-Finally, the chapter considers whether privilege should be extended to non-lawyers who provide legal advice to clients.
+The chapter recommends a limited set of exceptional circumstances in which abrogation of the privilege is appropriate, these being Royal Commissions and investigations where there is a greater public interest in having all material available, and especially where legal advice is central to the issues under consideration.
+Chapter 6 also considers the availability of otherwise privileged material to government 'watchdog' bodies.
+Finally, the chapter considers whether privilege should be extended to non-lawyers who provide legal advice to clients and recommends the creation of a tax advice privilege which would protect the confidentially of tax advice given by independent professional accounting advisers, in a limited set of circumstances.